 Dedicated hosting is reserved for businesses in need of high-performance servers, usually used for large e-commerce sites, real estate directories, massive forums, etc. They come with quite the price tag but are very very powerful!
 If you need high performance, maximum uptime (eg. 100%), max reliability & stability, coupled with a dedicated (Australia based) support team… this is the web hosting type you want!

 If you’re looking for the best dedicated servers, the best thing to do would be to contact whatever web host you’re interested in directly, as they would be more than happy to help!
 There’s quite a lot of money involved, so support will be quick to jump on your questions.

 Cloud hosting is our favourite type of web hosting.
 It uses a technology where multiple machines act as a single system, and its potential power is only limited by how many machines you can chain together, it’s the edge of tech and super powerful.
-Shared hosting & dedicated servers both depend on a single machine, meaning that if something goes horrible wrong with that machines, the potential of lost data is quite big.
+Shared hosting & dedicated servers both depend on a single machine, meaning that if something goes horribly wrong with those servers, the possibility of losing data is quite big.
 Cloud hosting is different, if one machine fails, another one can just fill its place in the system.
-And just like a vps or dedicated hosting, cloud hosting gives you guaranteed dedicated server resources.
+And just like a VPS or dedicated hosting, cloud hosting gives you guaranteed dedicated server resources.

 Though the best thing about cloud hosting is how you can instantly scale up or down as the needs of your website changes, the flexibility is incredible!